iuslkae/node-red-contrib-mynode-gulp-webpack/README.md

-# node-red-contrib-mynode-rollup
+# node-red-contrib-mynode-gulp-webpack
-NODE-RED Typescript starter with rollup
+NODE-RED Typescript starter with gulp and webpack

 @types/node-red implementation to fit shared types in node and web bundles.